raml-org/raml-spec/versions/raml-10/raml-10.md

 ## Methods

-In a RESTful API, methods are operations that are performed on a resource.
+RESTful API methods are operations that are performed on a resource.
 The OPTIONAL properties **get**, **patch**, **put**, **post**, **delete**, **head**, and **options** of a resource define its methods; these correspond to the HTTP methods defined in the HTTP version 1.1 specification [RFC2616](https://www.ietf.org/rfc/rfc2616.txt) and its extension, [RFC5789](https://tools.ietf.org/html/rfc5789).
-The value of any of these method properties is an object whose properties are described in the following table.
+The value of these method properties is an object that has the following properties:

 |Property | Description |
 |:--------|:------------|
-| displayName? | An alternate, human-friendly name for the method (in the resource's context).
+| displayName? | An alternate, human-friendly method name in the context of the resource.
-| description? | A longer, human-friendly description of the method (in the resource's context).
+| description? | A longer, human-friendly description of the method in the context of the resource.
-| (&lt;annotationName&gt;)? | Annotations to be applied to this method.
-Annotations are any property whose key begins with "(" and ends with ")" and whose name (the part between the beginning and ending parentheses) is a declared annotation name.
-See section [Annotations](#annotations) for more information.
+| (&lt;annotationName&gt;)? | [Annotations](#annotations) to be applied to this method.
+An annotation is a property having a key that begins with "(" and ends with ")".
+The text enclosed in parentheses is the annotation name.
 | queryParameters? | Detailed information about any query parameters needed by this method.
 Mutually exclusive with queryString.
 | headers? | Detailed information about any request headers needed by this method.
-| queryString? | Specifies the query string needed by this method.
+| queryString? | The query string needed by this method.
 Mutually exclusive with queryParameters.
 | responses? | Information about the expected responses to a request.
-| body? | Some methods admit request bodies, which are described by this property.
+| body? | Request bodies that methods admit.
-| protocols? | A method can override the protocols specified in the resource or at the API root, by employing this property.
-See section [Method-level Protocols](#method-level-protocols) for more information.
+| protocols? | A method that overrides the [protocols](#method-level-protocols) specified in the resource or at the API root.
-| is? | A list of the traits to apply to this method.
-See [Applying Resource Types and Traits](#applying-resource-types-and-traits) section.
+| is? | A list of the [traits](#applying-resource-types-and-traits) to apply to this method.
-| securedBy? | The security schemes that apply to this method.
-See section [Applying Security Schemes](#applying-security-schemes) for more information.
+| securedBy? | The [security schemes](#applying-security-schemes) that apply to this method.

 ### Method-level Display Name

 The OPTIONAL **displayName** property provides a friendly name for the method and can be used by documentation generation tools.
-If the displayName property is not defined for a method, documentation tools SHOULD refer to the resource by its property key, which acts as the method's name.
+If the displayName property is not defined for a method, documentation tools SHOULD refer to the resource by its property key, which acts as the method name.

 ### Method-level Description